Bill Singer: Post-playing career

 After retirement he held various scouting and consulting positions with Florida Marlins, Pittsburgh Pirates, Los Angeles Dodgers, and the New York Mets.

-In 2003, Singer was terminated from his position as special assistant to General Manager Jim Duquette of the New York Mets after Singer disparaged the Los Angeles Dodgers' assistant general manager Kim Ng during general manager meetings, mocking her for her family's Chinese-American history.
+In 2003, Singer was terminated from his position as special assistant to General Manager Jim Duquette of the New York Mets after Singer disparaged the Los Angeles Dodgers' assistant general manager Kim Ng during general manager meetings with nonsensical mock Chinese while asking about her background.
 Ng was born in Indianapolis, Indiana to American-born parents of Chinese and Thai heritage.
 The incident was reported by ESPN and the Los Angeles Times.
 He later apologized, and blamed the Atkins diet and being drunk as the reasons for his remarks.

 He was later hired by the Arizona Diamondbacks as a Major League scout in February 2005, with the Diamondbacks GM Joe Garagiola Jr stating, "We satisfied ourselves by talking to him, to other people about him and doing a thorough background check."
-In November 2006, the Washington Nationals hired Singer to coordinate scouting operations in Asia.
+In 2006, the Washington Nationals hired Singer as a scout and promoted him to director of professional scouting in 2009.